 This recipe is one to share with your family and friends, trust me, they'll never know that it's vegan!
-If you're looking for a child-friendly chocolate cheesecake, I'd recommend my chocolate orange cheesecake recipe.
+If you're looking for a child-friendly chocolate cheesecake, I'd recommend my vegan chocolate cheesecake recipe.

-- Decadent and rich
+- Decadent and rich.

-- No-Bake and Easy to make
+- Requires no baking and is really easy to make

 - Perfect for celebrating St. Patrick's Day!